Time Zone: +1 from last Sunday in March to Saturday before last Sunday in October

 Routine Immunizations: any female of childbearing age who may become pregnant.

-Yellow Fever: Required for travelers only if destined for the Azores or Madeira and only if arriving from a yellow-fever-infected country in Africa or the Americas.
+Yellow Fever: Required for travelers over 1 year of age only if arriving from a yellow-fever-infected country in Africa or the Americas.

 Hospitals / Doctors